Angelopolis, the City of Angels

 -Municipal Palace and Portal Hidalgo It’s the City Hall.

 -Palafoxiana Library Built in 1773.
-1st library in the Americas and the only one to survive today.
+The first library in the Americas and the only one to survive to this today.
 Next to Cathedral.

--Hose of the Dean Is the oldest house in Puebla from 1580, next to Cathedral.
+-Hose of the Dean Is the oldest house in Puebla still standing, dating from 1580, next to Cathedral.

 -Church of the Company and Carolinian Building In Calle 4 Sur, one of many you will find in the city.

 -Church of Santo Domingo North of Zocalo.

--Church of San Cristobal In 5 de Mayo.
+-Church of San Cristobal In Calle 5 de Mayo.

 -Casa de Alfeñique Named for the intricate mortar work that covers its façade, (alfeñique is a kind of sugar and almond candy).
 Calle Norte with Avenida 4, north-east of Zocalo.

 -Theatre In Calle Norte and Avenida 6, north-east of Zocalo.